Glimpse of Us

-"Glimpse of Us" is a song by Japanese singer Joji, released as the lead single from his third studio album Smithereens on 10 June 2022 through 88rising and Warner Records.
+"Glimpse of Us" is a song by Japanese-Australian singer Joji, released as the lead single from his third studio album Smithereens on 10 June 2022 through 88rising and Warner Records.
 It was written by Alexis Kesselman, Castle, Riley McDonough, and producer Connor McDonough.
-The song became Joji's most successful hit single to date, having peaked at number one in Australia, Indonesia, Lithuania, Malaysia, New Zealand, the Philippines, and Singapore, number two on the Global 200, and within the top 10 in Canada, Ireland, Norway, the United States and Vietnam.
+The song became Joji's most successful hit single to date, having peaked at number one in Australia, Indonesia, Lithuania, Malaysia, New Zealand, the Philippines, and Singapore, number two on the Global 200, and within the top 10 in Canada, Ireland, Norway, the United States, and Vietnam.

 Following its release, "Glimpse of Us" broke a series of records.
 It became the first song by an Asian artist to reach number one on Spotify's Global chart, remaining there for 10 consecutive days.
 With the song's debut in tenth place on the Billboard Hot 100, it became the second song by a Japanese artist to reach the top 10 after Kyu Sakamoto's "Sukiyaki" in 1963.
 It also marked the first debut of an Asian soloist directly in the top 10, as well as his fifth entry on the chart.
 The song also topped the New Zealand and Australian singles, becoming Joji's first number-one single.
-The song received a nomination for Song of the Year at the ARIA Awards 2022 in Australia, due to Joji being part Australian on his father's side.
+The song received a nomination for Song of the Year at the ARIA Awards 2022 in Australia, due to Joji being half Australian on his father's side.